hornjason/argocd-lab/README.md

 		oc get po -o wide -n openshift-ingress

-- Pods should now be schedule to infra nodes.
+- Pods should now be schedule on infra nodes.

 ### Infra Nodes

--   This manifest sets the default scheduler and create an infra MachineConfigPool
+-   This manifest sets the default scheduler and creates an infra MachineConfigPool

 -   To create an “Infra” machine set try: